 BY DOIREEAN NÍ GHRÍOFA

 Some books can not be placed in a genre and ‘A Ghost is the Throat’ is a truly original read by poet and essayist Doireann Ní Ghríofa.
 Described as an autofiction this eloquently written debut novel explores two women’s lives as one hunts down the other in a quest to piece together a dark romantic tragedy.
-It is unashamedly described ‘a female text’ and if you enjoyed ‘Milkman’ by Anna Burns which divides book clubs, this could be your best Wild Card choice of the new year.
+It is unashamedly described ‘a female text’ and if you enjoyed ‘Milkman’ by Anna Burns which divides book clubs, this could be your best Wild Card choice of '21.

 In the 1700s Eibblín is an Irish noblewoman who on discovering her husband has been murdered, drinks handfuls of his blood and composes an extraordinary poem.
 This lament for her husband, Art Ó Laoghaire, has been described as one of the greatest poems ever written in Ireland.
 Our modern day storyteller is a young homemaker and an articulate academic, who whilst overcoming her own personal tragedy, takes us on her adventure to translate and unpick the widow’s story and her plight.